 ParentingMontana.org provides tools and resources to help parents and those in a parenting role raise healthy kids.
-Developing skills, including self-awareness, self-management, social awareness, relationship skills, and the ability to make responsible decisions of youth (and their parents) will lead to positive academic and behavioral outcomes and will reduce risky behavior.
+Developing the social and emotional skills of youth (and their parents) will lead to positive academic and behavioral outcomes and will reduce risky behavior.

-Schools play an important role in helping parents access and utilize ParentingMontana.org tools and resources.
-By engaging parents and those in a parenting role in the website and resources and using the ParentingMontana.org media effectively as part of the school's overall family engagement strategy, you can improve outcomes for Montana's youth.
+Health professionals can play an important role in helping parents access and utilize ParentingMontana.org tools and resources.
+By engaging parents and those in a parenting role in the website and resources and encouraging use of ParentingMontana.org tools, you can improve outcomes for Montana's youth.